soniafirdous/LogisticReg-on-synthetic-data/README.md

 We model two scenarios:

-Student Performance → Predict whether a student passes or fails based on study and sleep hours.
+✅❌Student Performance → Predict whether a student passes or fails based on study and sleep hours.

-Fruit Classification → Predict fruit type (Apple, Banana, Orange) based on sweetness and crunchiness.
+🍎🍌🍊Fruit Classification → Predict fruit type (Apple, Banana, Orange) based on sweetness and crunchiness.

 ⚙️ Features